hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/ImageMathFrame.rst

         This is essentially a lower threshold :math:`x_0`.
     * - fmin
       - high :math:`x_1`
-      - Calculate the (pixel-wise) maximum :math:`\min \left( I, x_1 \right)`.
+      - Calculate the (pixel-wise) minimum :math:`\min \left( I, x_1 \right)`.
         This is essentially an upper threshold :math:`x_1`.
     * - log
       - /
-      - Calculate the natural logarithm of the image :math:`\ln \left( I \right)`.
+      - Calculate the natural logarithm of the image:
+        :math:`\ln \left( I \right)`.
     * - log2
       - /
-      - Calculate the base-2 logarithm of the image :math:`\log_2 \left( I \right)`.
+      - Calculate the base-2 logarithm of the image:
+        :math:`\log_2 \left( I \right)`.
     * - log10
       - /
-      - Calculate the base-10 logarithm of the image :math:`\log_{10} \left( I \right)`.
+      - Calculate the base-10 logarithm of the image:
+        :math:`\log_{10} \left( I \right)`.
     * - power
       - exponent *y*
-      - Calculate the input taken to *y's* power :math:`x^y`.
+      - Calculate the input taken to *y's* power: :math:`I^y`.
     * - sqrt
       - /
-      - Calculate the square root of the input image.
+      - Calculate the square root of the input image: :math:`\sqrt{I}`.

 Arithmetic image operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^